 Kobashigawa, Dale, 55, Whittier, CA, Aug.
-21; he was predeceased by his father, Charles; he is survived brother, Mark (Diane); he is also survived by cousins, an uncle and aunts, a niece, a nephew and other relatives and friends.
+21; he was predeceased by his father, Charles; he is survived survived by cousins, an uncle and aunts, a niece, a nephew and other relatives and friends.
+Michiuye, Mariko Mary, 76, Los Angeles, CA, Oct.
+9; she is survived by his wife, Lesli; mother, Mitsuko;